-The Group has 40 factories on all continents and sells around 60 million products to customers in around 120 countries every year, under brands including Electrolux, AEG, Zanussi and Frigidaire.
+The Group has 34 factories on all continents and sells to customers in more than 120 countries every year, under brands including Electrolux, AEG and Frigidaire.

-In 2022, the Electrolux Group had sales of SEK 135bn and 51,000 employees.
+In 2023, the Electrolux Group had sales of SEK 134bn and 45,000 employees.